alxrm/android-pull-db/README.md

 ## Usage

 _Do you have your device connected?
 You do?
+And adb is all-set?
 Good!_

 Then just run this in terminal of yours: